streem/streem-sdk-ios/README.md

 In order to start a streem with a remote user, your app will need to supply that user's `remoteUserId`.
 There are two mechanisms available in the SDK for retrieving a `remoteUserId`.
 The first is through getting a list of recently logged-in users.
 The second is through an invitation.
 In addition to these two methods, you can maintain your own list of `remoteUserIds` and supply them to your app however you choose.

-#### Recently Logged In Users
+#### Recently Logged-In Users

-By calling the SDK's `getRecentlyIdentifiedUsers` method on the Streem `sharedInstance` you will receive a list of recently logged in users for your company.
+By calling the SDK's `getRecentlyIdentifiedUsers` method on the Streem `sharedInstance` you will receive a list of recently logged-in users for your company.
 You can use this method to filter only experts.
 You then give this method a callback where you select the remote user through some mechanism and start the streem.

 ```swift
     Streem.sharedInstance.getRecentlyIdentifiedUsers(onlyExperts: true) { [weak self] users in